Causes of Night Waking for Babies

 - No other cause is apparent

 When baby lies flat, irritating stomach acids are regurgitated into the esophagus, causing pain that adults call “heartburn.”
-Mention this possibility to your doctor, since GER can often be successfully treated with smaller, more frequent feedings, elevating the crib 30 degrees, and medication.
+Mention this as one of the possible causes of night waking to your doctor, since GER can often be successfully treated with smaller, more frequent feedings, elevating the crib 30 degrees and medication.

 Such as an allergy to formula or to the cow’s milk breastfeeding mothers drink.
 Suspect if baby is restless most of the night and is generally gassy.